AgilionApps/backbone-rails/README.md

 ````

-To start the Jasmine server and watch for changes to your Coffeescript files (with guard)
+To start the Jasmine server and watch for changes to your CoffeeScript files (with guard)
 start both processes and leave each running in its own terminal session

 ```bash